AlanMasciangelo/AlanMasciangelo.github.io/content/posts/2021-02-27---Seeking-ci-with-GitLab-Helm-and-monorepos.md

 ### Integrating the change

-One of our goals for the monorepo was quite simple:

-> For any given checkout of trunk, a developer should be able to run `helm install charts/monorepo` and have a deployment that matches the code checked out.
+> For any given checkout of trunk, a developer should be able to run helm install charts/monorepo and have a deployment that matches the code checked out.

-We soon realized this criterion presents a real chicken and egg problem.
+Seemed simple enough...we soon realized this presents a real chicken and egg problem.

 When a feature branch is merged, we build a new version of each docker image that was updated.
 We tag the image with a unique id corresponding to the merge request.
 This gives nice traceability back to which merge request was responsible for triggering the build.